All Episodes

 I am not the kind of person.

-I'll tell you, the strangest thing that happens in my everyday life is always has to do with electronic equipment, which has nothing to do with what you're talking about.
+I'll tell you, the strangest thing that happens in my everyday life always has to do with electronic equipment, which has nothing to do with what you're talking about.

-Maybe you're electromagnetic deaf.
+Maybe your electromagnetic jet.

-That's all I do.
+Well, that's all I do.

 That's the only thing I have that I could answer this question with.